-Longevity blues: learning from people in the world who live the longest
+Longevity Blues: learning from people in the world who live the longest

 The first blue zone to be discovered and studied was the island of Sardinia.
-In the late ’90s, the demographer Gianni Pes noticed how people in the mountains of the island’s mountains lived to an unusual old age.
+In the late ’90s, the demographer Gianni Pes noticed how people in the mountains of the island’s mountains lived to an unusually old age.
 Together with researcher Michael Poulain they narrowed down the area with the highest longevity to a small cluster of villages (in the mountainous Nuoro province) and coined the term blue zone.

 In 2004, Dan Buettner teamed up with National Geographic and set out to investigate other regions on the planet where people live exceptionally long lives.
 He worked with several experts on longevity, including Pes and Poulain, and they identified 4 new blue zones in the world.